-Costs of meter reading, debt recovery/disconnections consultations with customers, query/complaint investigations and customer-side leaks are directly allocated by timesheets and charged to Retail.
+Costs of meter reading, debt recovery/disconnections consultations with customers, query/complaint investigations (which turn out to be on the customer side of the network) and customer-side leaks are directly allocated by timesheets and charged to Retail.
 All other direct costs, allocated by timesheets, relate to Treated Water Distribution.